b-gonzalez/Fluent-VBA/README.md

 Several other tests are implemented documenting the flexibility with which these unit tests can be created.

-# IFluentOf interface
+# cFluentOf class

-One new big change is the addition of the IFluentOf interface.
-This new interface allows you to enter the test value in the testing line itself.
-You can read more about using the IFluentOf interface [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/IFluentOf-interface)
+One new big change is the addition of the cFluentOf class.
+This new class allows you to enter the test value in the testing line itself.
+You can read more about using the cFluentOf class [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/cFluentOf-objects)

 # Using Fluent VBA in an external project